Back to ViTs Hub

 What Do They Learn?

-Dosovitskiy et al. showed that the learned positional embeddings exhibit a striking pattern: the cosine similarity between two position embeddings correlates with the 2D spatial distance between the corresponding patches.
-Nearby patches have similar embeddings; distant patches have dissimilar ones.
-The model discovers 2D spatial structure from 1D position indices -- without being told the image is 2D.
+Dosovitskiy et al. showed that the cosine similarity between two learned position embeddings correlates with the 2D spatial distance between the corresponding patches.
+Nearby patches end up with similar embeddings; distant patches get dissimilar ones.
+The model recovers 2D spatial structure from 1D position indices, without being told the image is 2D.

 1D vs 2D Positional Embeddings

-ViT uses 1D positional embeddings (a single index per patch) rather than 2D (row, column pairs).
-The authors found no significant benefit from 2D embeddings, suggesting that the model can infer the 2D grid structure from the 1D positions and the image content.
+ViT uses 1D positional embeddings (one index per patch) rather than 2D (row, column pairs).
+The authors found no significant benefit from 2D embeddings -- the model can apparently infer the 2D grid structure from 1D positions and the image content alone.

 The Complete Embedding Pipeline